This is a step-by-step guide to installing ProGet on Windows and provides some detail as to what's happening behind the scenes.

 If you ran the installer with the embedded SQL Express, then you'll be able to select the option to install SQL Express:

 Otherwise, you'll need to point to an existing server using a standard SQL Connection string.
 Note that if no database is specified in the connection string (which is the default), a database named ProGet will be created.

 By default, the installer will configure ProGet to use its own web server.
 This is the easiest to start with, and you can always switch to IIS hosting later.

 If IIS is installed on the server, you will have the option of installing ProGet in IIS.
 This will create an application pool and website in the local IIS configuration.

 By default, the installer will use the Network Service account to run the ProGet Service and Web Application.
 We Recommend sticking with this, and changing the account later if you need to.

 Make sure everything here looks OK, and then click Install.

 If any of the items indicate an error, you can click on it to go back to that page and fix it.

-If you chose to have SQL Server Express installed, then the actual installation process will take a little while.
-On incredibly low-end servers (e.g. Intel Celeron processor and 256MB of RAM), we've seen this take as long as fifteen minutes.
+If you chose to have SQL Server Express installed, then the actual installation process will take a while, as the installer must download the SQL installer and then wait for it to complete.
+On some servers, we've seen this take as long as fifteen minutes.